PLEASE READ CAREFULLY BEFORE DOWNLOADING THE SOFTWARE OR USING THE PRODUCT(S) OR SKYPE WEBSITES

 (e) other than for the purposes of download and installation, use the Software except through your User Account.

-4.3 Third-Party Technology.
-If you are using Software pre-loaded on, embedded in, combined, distributed or used with or downloaded onto third party products, hardware, software applications, programs or devices (“Third-Party Technology”), you agree and acknowledge that: (a) you may be required to enter into a separate licence agreement with the relevant third party owner or licensor for the use of such Third-Party Technology; (b) some Products and/or functionality may not be accessible through the Third-Party Technology and (c) Skype cannot guarantee that the Software shall always be available on or in connection with such Third-Party Technology.
+4.3 Other Technology.
+If you are using Software pre-loaded on, embedded in, combined, distributed or used with or downloaded onto other products, hardware, software applications, programs or devices (“Other Technology”), you agree and acknowledge that: (a) you may be required to (i) enter into a separate licence agreement with; and/or (ii) purchase a subscription from; and/or (iii) pay a fee, to the relevant third party owner or licensor for the use of such Other Technology; (b) some Products and/or functionality may not be accessible through the Other Technology and (c) Skype cannot guarantee that the Software shall always be available on or in connection with such Other Technology.

 5.2 Use of Your Equipment: The Internet Communications Software may use the processing capabilities, memory and bandwidth of the computer (or other applicable device) you are using, for the limited purpose of facilitating the communication and establishing the connection between Internet Communications Software users.
 If your use of the Internet Communications Software is dependent upon the use of a processor and bandwidth owned or controlled by a third party, you acknowledge and agree that your licence to use the Internet Communications Software is subject to you obtaining consent from the relevant third party for such use.
 You represent and warrant that by accepting these Terms, you have obtained such consent.